 Should You Purchase Whole Life or Term Life Insurance?

 Your personal situation will determine whether you should purchase whole life or term life insurance.
 Term life insurance is appropriate if you only need coverage for a limited time, such as until you pay off your mortgage, achieve financial independence, or send your children to college.
 It is a better alternative if you are on a tight budget while purchasing life insurance.

 Whole life insurance, on the other hand, may be suitable for someone who has a lifelong dependent, wishes to leave an inheritance or donate money to charity upon death, or intends to utilize life insurance as an estate planning tool.
 It is also an excellent option for older persons who want a life insurance coverage primarily to cover their final expenses.
-Individuals with a high net worth who have exhausted all traditional investment options may profit from whole life insurance coverage.
+Whole life insurance could be a good investment for Individuals with a high net worth who have exhausted all traditional investment options.

 Why is Whole Life Insurance So Expensive?